Pre - Trip Planning & Logistics

 When to Hike

-The time to hike the Cougar Traverse is most likely August to September -- in peak summer season for backpacking in the North Cascades -- before the early fall cold arrives.
-Although, if you wanted to you could probably push both sides of that timeframe.
-We did it in the first two weeks of August.
-Preferably, you would want all of the snow to be melted out and the trail crews to have cleared what they can on the more popular trails so you aren’t walking, jumping, crawling, and eventually hobbling over downed trees for all of the 242 miles.
-The bugs usually tend to be more prevalent in late summer (and they were definitely out for us), so maybe a little later in the season would be more ideal to avoid that.
+The best time for the Cougar Traverse is most likely August to September, in peak summer season for backpacking in the North Cascades.
+Although, if you wanted you could probably push either side of that timeframe.
+The ideal window to hike (for us) is when the snow has melted and trail crews have cleared what they can on the more popular trails (THANK YOU to trail crews).
+This will minimize your time spent walking, jumping, crawling (and eventually hobbling) over downed trees throughout the 242 miles.
+We hiked this route in the first two weeks of August.
+The bugs tend to be more prevalent in late summer (and they were definitely out for us), so maybe a little later in the season would be more ideal to avoid that.
+Who knows.

 Permits & Other Requirements

-To park your car at the trailheads you will need a Northwest Forest Pass.
-You will need a permit for your time around Ross Lake because it is technically in the North Cascades National Park Service Complex.
+To park your car at any of the possible trailheads you will need a Northwest Forest Pass.
+You'll also need a permit for your time around Ross Lake because its technically in the North Cascades National Park Service Complex.
 Check out the North Cascades National Park website for details on how to obtain a permit.
-The Pasayten Wilderness only requires overnight visitors to sign the trailhead register - if there is one.
+The Pasayten Wilderness only requires overnight visitors to sign the trailhead register -- if there is one.